 Washington Health Department

 Towards the end of my internship I worked on a campaign for the Washington Health Department.
-The purpose of this campaign was to urge people to sign up for a health plan and to visit their website and use their WA Healthplan Finder tool.
+The purpose of this campaign was to urge people to sign up for a health plan by visiting their website and using their new WA Healthplan Finder tool.

 The campaign was very successful.
 We saw a 24% rise in site visits and more than 50% increase in new enrollees.